MCMLXXXIV/Assignment/README.md

 says we need to return immediately so timing how fast we can return is the smaller part of the performance question.

-But since the status message is to show the count of POST requests, the average duration best associated is the POST request durations.
+But since the status message is to show the count of POST requests, the average most closely associated with that count is the average duration of those POST requests.
 I'll note that in my testing, my handling of the POST requests returns in zero time.
 I thought that was an error but printf's of time.Now() at the top and bottom of the handler show zero delta at the nanosecond granularity.
-Still might be an error.
+Still, I might have an error there.

-An additional ambiguity here: the spec says that the value for total should be the "count of POST requests to the /hash endpoint."
+An additional ambiguity is the requirement that the value for "total" should be the "count of POST requests to the /hash endpoint."
 In my implementation, I only counted the successful requests.
-The reason being that, as written, the most interesting thing you might learn from this stat is the size of the hash cache.
+The reason being that, as written, the most interesting thing you might learn from this status message is the size of the hash cache.
 Productionizing this service would require expanding the output of the stats endpoint - it should have counts of errors and successes to all endpoints and a separate count of the size of the hash cache.

 ## Productionizing
 If this were a production service it would have these additional features
+* Persistent, fault tolerant storage for the hash values
+   * likely a db, keyserver, or cloud storage
 * More complete logging
    * likely both request logs as well as response logs w/ a tracing id to join them
    * possibly also a diagnostic log for messages like "starting up" or "crashing"
    * log rotation to both limit the size of logs but also how much disk they should use
-      * maybe better to send logs to an aggregator
+      * it may be better to send logs to an aggregator
-* More config - it looks like there are quite a few options - I like yaml - but this  would use the JumpCloud standard config paradigm
+* More config - there are quite a few ways to specify and ship configuration - I like yaml files - but this  would use the company's standard config paradigm
    * configs would tune port, timeouts, log files, log rotation policy, storage configs (like if the hasher were being backed by a key val store or database)
 * A more complete status message with info like